cloudfoundry/summit-hands-on-labs/na-2020/gluon/README.md

 seat number (as assigned by the lab proctors), before you can deploy it.

+To edit the file, open it up in the Cloud Shell Editor:

+    cloudshell edit vault.yml

+Then, replace every instance of `[seat]` with your seat assignment.
+If you've forgotten your seat assignment, just run `./seat` from the shell.

 ### Applying the YAML

-Once you've modified the `vault.yml` file, you can apply it, in the `proto` namespace:
+Once you've modified the `vault.yml` file, you can validate it and deploy it:

-    kubens proto
-    kubectl apply -f vault.yml
+    validate && kubectl apply -f vault.yml

+(If `validate` kicks out warnings about unreplaced `[seat]` references, be sure to fix those and try the above command until it succeeds.)

 ### Watching the Jobs 'n' Pods